coolguydork/amsco-ap-world-history-study-guide-companion/Unit-8.2/Connections.md

 ## Builds On

 **[[Unit-8.1/Setting the Stage for the Cold War & Decolonization Overview\|Setting the Stage for the Cold War & Decolonization]]**
-Topic 8.1 established the preconditions for the Cold War: WWII devastated Europe and Asia, leaving a power vacuum; the US and USSR emerged as the only powers capable of filling it; the atomic bomb changed the calculus of great-power conflict.
+[[Unit-8.1/Setting the Stage for the Cold War & Decolonization Overview|Topic 8.1]] established the preconditions for the Cold War: WWII devastated Europe and Asia, leaving a power vacuum; the US and USSR emerged as the only powers capable of filling it; the atomic bomb changed the calculus of great-power conflict.
 The ideological differences and wartime tensions described in 8.1 hardened directly into the Cold War rivalry analyzed in 8.2.

 **League of Nations and Collective Security (Topics 7.2, 7.5)** The UN was explicitly designed to correct the League's failures — lack of US participation and no enforcement mechanism.
 The Cold War immediately tested the UN's design: the Security Council veto power (held by both the US and USSR) meant the two superpowers could block each other's resolutions, often paralyzing the institution they had jointly created.